kildar2112/4331_UCFMAP/artifacts/architecture.md

 Build-vs-Buy Decisions
 ===
 Rather than build a server to host our program, we decided to outsource virtually all of our program's hardware requirements.
-We're using Heroku to run our application and will be using Amazon's S3 service to store our permanent data/files.
+We're using Lambda to run our application and will be using Amazon's DynamoDB service to store our permanent data/files.

 Reuse
 ===